radekpadrta/blogrp/content/zet/articles/Reflection on Madeira.md

   - Madeira
 ---

-As I write this, we are six days into our Madeiran exploration.
+As I write this, we are six days into our Madeira exploration.
 Overall, I am really enjoying my time on this beautiful Portuguese island...
 It is giving me really good practice in driving!

 ### New road
 And it is a good time to reflect on my journey and set new plans for myself.
 There were a few changes in the last week, one of them being about my job.
 I decided to accept a new job offer, which means there will be a lot of new opportunities to learn in few weeks.
 From job interviews and some of my own research, I feel like it was a good decision, and I believe it will have also a huge impact on my journey as the current job!